Columbia River: Dams

 The larger U.S. dams are owned and operated by the federal government (some by the Army Corps of Engineers and some by the Bureau of Reclamation), while the smaller dams are operated by public utility districts and private power companies.
 The federally operated system is known as the Federal Columbia River Power System, which includes 31 dams on the Columbia and its tributaries.
 The system has altered the seasonal flow of the river to meet higher electricity demands during the winter.
 At the beginning of the 20th century, roughly 75 percent of the Columbia's flow occurred in the summer, between April and September.
 By 1980, the summer proportion had been lowered to about 50 percent, essentially eliminating the seasonal pattern.

 Upon its creation in 1942, the Grand Coulee Dam required land inundation for construction.
 This flooding included parts of the Colville Reservation and Spokane Reservation.
-Reservation flooding has resulted in the displacement of 2,250 indigenous peoples located on said reservations.
+Reservation flooding has resulted in the displacement of 2,250 indigenous peoples located on those reservations.

 The installation of dams dramatically altered the landscape and ecosystem of the river.
 At one time, the Columbia was one of the top salmon-producing river systems in the world.
 Previously active fishing sites, such as Celilo Falls in the eastern Columbia River Gorge, have exhibited a sharp decline in fishing along the Columbia in the last century, and salmon populations have been dramatically reduced.
 Fish ladders have been installed at some dam sites to help the fish journey to spawning waters.
 Fish ladders have been seen as highly effective when configurations to fishway exits are properly configured, as reconstructing the Bradford Island fish ladder allowed Sockeye salmon to stray away from spillway zones, reducing fallback (the rate at which fish are found moving away from a dam post-migration) and mortality birthrates.
 However, improper construction of fish ladders can result in salmon populations exerting significantly more energy when breeding, which results in higher levels of fallback.
 Chief Joseph Dam has no fish ladders and completely blocks fish migration to the upper half of the Columbia River system.